singlesp/energy_landscape/README.md

 Please refer to the Cornblath repo README for a detailed overview of the vast majority of the code used for this analysis and how to use the .sh files provided in that analysis.

-Download the Cornblath repo (https://github.com/ejcorn/brain_states) and add the scripts from this repo to the BASEDIR. (or however you'd like to get it all in the same place)
+Download the Cornblath repo (https://github.com/ejcorn/brain_states) and add the scripts from this repo to the BASEDIR. (or however you'd like to get it all in the same place).
+Total install time <5 min.

-For larger projects, you may need cluster access - with thirty 15 min fMRI scans, I was able to perform all of this analysis locally on a 2020 MacBook Pro
+For larger projects, you may need cluster access - with 30x 15 min fMRI scans, I was able to perform all of this analysis locally on a 2020 MacBook Pro with a total run time of <1 day.
+The permutation test requires the most time (12 hrs), followed by replications of k-means (1hr).

 You may start by specifying a range of k over which to perform your preliminary analysis.
 At least 3 independent analyses have now found this ideal range to be 4-6 but you may find something different.
 To check - run `repeatkmeans_sps.m` over a range of k [2:max] (see Cornblath et al 2020 for choosing max k) followed by `elbow_sps.m` to view the variance explained plot.